cookiecutter-openedx/openedx-plugin-example/README.md

 [![hack.d Lawrence McDaniel](https://img.shields.io/badge/hack.d-Lawrence%20McDaniel-orange.svg)](https://lawrencemcdaniel.com)

-A curated collection of code examples for extending the functionality of an Open edX installation using its built-in plugin architecture.
+A curated collection of code samples for extending the functionality of an Open edX installation using its built-in plugin architecture.

 Technical features that are showcased in this repo include: